Lian Rona: Senior

 Lian turned senior in 2024.
 In April, she competed at International Tournament Sofia Cup and took 5th place in All-around.
 She won bronze medal in Clubs final.
 She won bronze medal in All-around behind Daria Atamanov and Daniela Munits at Israeli National Championship that year.
 On June 15-16, she competed at Grand Prix Brno and ended on 5th place in All-around.
 She also won bronze medal in Clubs final.
 In July, she made her World Cup debut at World Challenge Cup Cluj-Napoca, where she took 11th place in All-around.
 She qualified to Clubs final and ended on 8th place.

 In 2025, she started her season at Sofia World Cup in April, where she took 21st place in All-around.
 She qualified to Hoop final and finished on 5th place.
 In June, Lian represented Israel together with Daniela Munits and Meital Maayam Sumkin at the 2025 European Championships in Tallinn, Estonia.
 She performed only with hoop, taking 9th place in qualifications.
 They won bronze medal in team competition together with senior group.
 In July, she won bronze medal behind in all-around at the 2025 Israeli National Championships.
 On September 13-14, she took 6th place in all-around at Brno Grand Prix.

+In 2026, she took 6th place in all-around at Gdynia Rhythmic Stars.
+She also won silver medal in clubs and bronze in hoop final.